Ayrshire Scotland -

 4th Earl of Loudoun, granted 12 feus (a feudal

-tenure of land) for house building in that year,
+tenure of land) for house building, when

-when only a handful of farmer's cottages existed
+a handful of farmer's cottages existed around

-towards manufacturing woven cottons, and the
+manufacturing woven cottons, and the cloth was

-increased steadily, and the local hand weaving
+steadily, and the local hand weaving crafts

-crafts sustained the population of Darvel for
+sustained the population of Darvel for a further

-a further century or more.
+century or more. |

 By 1848 The Kilmarnock and Troon Railways